Chapter 06: Horticulture in Gardens

 "Do we truly need to?"

-Ty wanted an answer of no; her glare challenged Jhun to find an excuse.
+Ty wanted an answer of no; her withering gaze challenged Jhun to find an excuse.
 He tried his best.

 "I just think we should maximize our chances here.
 We want to get on his good side.
 You know how to do that, like at Convocation, right?"

-Jhun didn’t answer, unsure whether she was serious.
+Jhun didn't answer, unsure whether she asked in jest.
 Surely she remembered him watching Luna do her song and dance for Yoza, and then witnessing Ty confront the Crown Regent, of all people.

-Ty said, “Okay, let’s do it, then, the five of us.
-Thanks for nothing, Jhigili.”
+"Okay, okay," Ty said, "the five of us, then.
+Thanks for nothing, Jhigili."

-“I’m coming with you guys right now!”
-He retorted as he took off with the girls.
-“And I’ll do the sunshoot dance, too.”
+"I'm coming with you right now!"
+Felix retorted as he took off with the girls.
+"And I'll do the sunshoot dance, too."

-Jhun wiped a drop of sweat off his brow, a final hurdle inadvertently taken care of.
+Jhun wiped a drop of sweat off his forehead, the final hurdle inadvertently taken care of.

-“A few hours of work for a week-long hunt?
-Let’s see you pull your own weight, saya’gardener– you’d better work magic on our bulb plant!”
+So you'll do a few hours of work for a full hunt?
+Let's see you pull your own weight, Saya'gardener— you'd better work magic on our bulb plant!"

-Suddenly Ty, Felix, and Luna all stopped and turned to look at Jhun and Tals’Hayun, who remained together a dozen meters back.
-For some reason Jhun held the aforementioned plant in his hands.
+At once, Ty, Felix, and Luna all stopped walking and turned to look at Jhun and Tals'Hayun, who remained together a dozen meters back.
+For some reason, Jhun still held the aforementioned bulb in his hands.

 "Don't worry," Jhun said.
 "I'll take care of both of our plants!
 You go on ahead!"